oroinc/orocommerce/src/Oro/Bundle/ApplicationBundle/Resources/doc/getting-started.md

             └── ...
 ```

-`Resources` directory of application (if it needed) should be located in directory at the same level with `config`
+`Resources` directory of application (if it needed) should be located in application directory on the same level
-directory.
+with `config` directory.

 ```
 └── app/